And that day dawned when Arrakis lay at the hub of the universe with the wheel poised to spin.

 Prelude to Dune

-The first was the Prelude to Dune trilogy.
+The first addition to the franchise was the Prelude to Dune trilogy.
 It details events in the decades leading up to the Dune novel and works largely of notes left by the original author.
 The trilogy depicts the rising tension between the great houses and factions such as the Bene Gesserit and the Spacing Guild.
-The trilogy is notable for a large section is set on Kaitain, the planet on which the Padishah Emperors of house Corrino rule.
+The trilogy is notable for a large section is set on Kaitain, the planet on which the Padishah Emperors of House Corrino rule.
 The court intrigue that is hinted at in the original Dune novel makes up a substantial part of this series.
 I think it is the best part.
 The trilogy does not expressly have thematic views.
 Yet, the overarching corruption that is slowly eroding the Corrino Empire is notable.
 Three novels form part of the series: Dune: House Atreides (1999), Dune: House Harkonnen (2000) and Dune: House Corrino.

 The Butlerian Jihad

 The second trilogy details the events before the creation of the Empire over ten thousand years ago before the events of Dune.
 This trilogy describes how the war between humanity and the thinking machines lead by Omnius escalates.
-The story introduces familiar names such as Atreides and Harkonnen into the Dune universe.
+The story introduces familiar names such as Atreides and Harkonnen into the Dune Universe.
 As the trilogy progresses the war turns ever more vicious until for humanity it turns into a Jihad and it begins to get a life of its own.
 Again there are three novels in this sub-series: Dune: The Butlerian Jihad (2002), Dune: The Machine Crusade (2003) and Dune: The Battle of Corrin (2004).

 I think thematically this trilogy is the weakest.
-The threat to humanity is well explored but there is little done with philosophical implications.
+The threat to humanity is well explored but there is little done with the philosophical implications.
 I think fans found this trilogy mostly underwhelming.
 For what was supposed to be the origin story of many Great Houses and history defining events feels like fan fiction.
 That said, minor characters in this trilogy are fun to read about – the origins of the Fremen warriors is also depicted.
 It should be noticed by now the regularity with which both authors turned out Dune novels.
 For fans, the lack of thematic depth and contradiction with the original series made it felt like the Dune franchise had become a commodity.

-As mentioned Dune 7 was never written.
-Instead the notes were adapted into two novels: Hunters of Dune and Sandworms of Dune.
+As mentioned Dune 7 was never written – by the original author.
+Instead the notes were adapted into two novels: Hunters of Dune (2006) and Sandworms of Dune (2007).
 Together they are known as the Sequels.
 I remember being excited at the news that original material was used to guide these novels along.
 Sadly, I think that was overstating it.
 While the story is fun it suffers from exactly the same ailments as all the other expanded universe novels.
 It lacks any deeper meaning.
 There is no exposition on philosophy, religion or science.
 These stories depict action instead of character development.
 For those not familiar with the original novels they are easy to get into, but fans will be left wondering what Dune 7 will have been like had Frank Herbert lived to write it.